hybridgroup/gocv/README.md

 #### Build

-Build and install everything.
+Build everything.
 This will take quite a while:

 	make build

+#### Install

+Once the code is buikt, you are ready to install:

+	make sudo_install

 #### Cleanup extra files